ConnerGrice/ConnerGrice/README.md

 ### Hi, I'm Conner

-I am an amature (unoffical) Software developer and Data Scientist trying to extend my knowledge on everything that is data and computing.
+I am an amateur (unoffical) Software developer and Data Scientist trying to extend my knowledge on everything that is data and computing.
 My offical education is in Theoretical Physics, where I acheived a BSc.

 ## Current Doings